 - (a) Key roles.
-All councillors will: - (i) collectively be the ultimate policy-makers and carry out a number of strategic and corporate management functions; - (ii) represent their communities and bring their views into the Council's decisionmaking process, i.e. become the advocate of and for their communities; - (iii) effectively represent the interests of their ward and of individual constituents; - (iv) respond to constituents' enquiries and representations, fairly and impartially; - (v) participate in the governance and management of the Council; - (vi) maintain the highest standards of conduct and ethics; and - (vii) be eligible to represent the Council on other bodies.
+All councillors will: - (i) collectively be the ultimate policy-makers and carry out a number of strategic and corporate management functions; - (ii) represent their communities and bring their views into the Council's decisionmaking process; - (iii) effectively represent the interests of their ward and of individual constituents; - (iv) respond to constituents' enquiries and representations, fairly and impartially; - (v) participate in the governance and management of the Council; - (vi) maintain the highest standards of conduct and ethics; and - (vii) be eligible to represent the Council on other bodies.